mui/material-ui/docs/src/pages/customization/themes.md

 {{demo='pages/customization/OverridesTheme.js'}}

+The list of those customization points are documented under the *Component API* section.
+For instance, you can have a look at the [Button](/component-api/button#classes).
-Until we find a way to automatically document the list of those customization points, you need to have a look at the [implementation](https://github.com/callemall/material-ui/tree/next/src).
+Alternatively you can have a look at the [implementation](https://github.com/callemall/material-ui/tree/next/src).

 ## Accessing the theme in a component